dhlinhdn00/something-utils/README.md

   pip install -r requirements.txt
   ```

-## Example in my Nitro laptop to start with anaconda:

-conda activate r

 ## Conclusion

 Virtual environments are essential for managing project-specific dependencies and keeping your Python projects organized.
 They prevent package conflicts and help maintain a clean workspace.
 For more detailed information about virtual environments and managing packages, visit the Python Packaging Authority's guide at [packaging.python.org](https://packaging.python.org/).